amd-ysanchez/kernel_optimization/README.md

 options:
-  -h, --help            show this help message and exit --output_dir OUTPUT_DIR, -o OUTPUT_DIR
+  -h, --help            show this help message and exit --device DEVICE, -d DEVICE
-                        Output directory
-  --device DEVICE, -d DEVICE
                         Which device to run the benchmark in --thr THR             Filter threshold on GEMM contribution.
   --architecture ARCHITECTURE, -a ARCHITECTURE
                         Target architecture
+  --workdir WORKDIR, -w WORKDIR
+                        Dir to store intermediate files
 ```

 For example:

 ```
-python gen_configs.py /path/to/rocm-libraries/projects/hipblaslt/ /path/to/hipblaslt.log -a gfx950
+python gen_configs.py /path/to/rocm-libraries/projects/hipblaslt/ /path/to/hipblaslt.log -a gfx950 --workdir WORKDIR
 ```

-The above command would create a folder called *tunings* that would look like the following:
+The above command would create a folder called *WORKDIR/tunings* that would look like the following:

 ```
 -rwxr-xr-x 1 root root    555 Oct 23 12:40 BBS_TN_0.sh